 Trees can be sprayed once the buds have bloomed, allowing you to enjoy the tree’s flowers

-If you decided not to spray before the tree blossoms, it is important to watch the tree and notice when the buds begin to flower
+If you decided not to spray before the tree blossoms, it is essential to watch the tree and notice when the buds begin to flower

-Trees should be sprayed once the flowers have completely opened
+Trees should be sprayed once the flowers have entirely opened

 You will typically have one to three days to spray once the flowers have blossomed

 Once you have determined when to spray the trees, the next step is the mixture

 It is recommended that you mix roughly 3 ounces of growth regulator with a gallon of water